This sneaker is suitable for you if:

 The leather material on the vamp creases very quickly,

 Nike’s carved its beginnings by making athletic shoes for running, track and field, and basketball.

 Eventually, the brand created a collection that taps racquet sports and called it Nike Tennis.
 Some of the famous tennis players who flaunted the Swoosh label at tournaments were Maria Sharapova, Serena Williams, Andre Agassi, Pete Sampras, Roger Federer, John McEnroe, and so on.

 John McEnroe, known for his passionate attitude and tough demeanor, inked a deal with Nike in 1978 to become its endorser.
 He created his signature line that included apparel and footwear.
 The collection featured an “Mc” emblem with a black and blue checkerboard and a red Swoosh logo on the shoe.

 Nike has been involved in tennis sports for more than four decades.
 Later, the brand changed the name from Nike Tennis into Nike Court in 2014.
 The shoe collection is built with modern-day technology and silhouettes of the past.

 Over 40 years after, Nike still is very much involved in the world of tennis.
 In 2014, the brand decided to change the collection’s name from Nike Tennis to Nike Court.
 It builds on the DNA of Nike Tennis by incorporating the style of the past with the finest of today’s performance technology.

 Among the latest releases is the Nike Court Vision Low.
-It has a silhouette that looks like Air Force One, a bestselling basketball shoe from 1982.
+This addition to the Nike Court Vision collection resembles the silhouette of the Air Force One, a bestselling basketball shoe from 1982.
 This low-top shoe has a leather upper and cupsole construction, giving a nostalgic style, comfort, and enhanced durability.